Stop Seafood Fraud

 Seafood fraud is any activity that misrepresents a seafood product being sold.
 It affects public health and food safety, cheats consumers and hurts honest, law-abiding fishers and seafood businesses.
 It also undermines the environmental and economic sustainability of wild fish populations and even masks global human rights abuses by creating a market for illegally caught fish.

-Canada’s seafood supply chain remains opaque, with weak traceability standards.
-By fulfilling its commitment, the government can keep illegal fish out of the Canadian market and protect our health, our oceans, our wallets and our seafood industry.
+To date, Canada’s seafood supply chain remains opaque, with weak traceability standards.
+By fulfilling its commitments, the government can keep illegal fish out of the Canadian market, stop forced labour in our supply chains, and protect our health, our oceans, our wallets and our seafood industry.